 Agronomist Ryan Hudson says numbers will generally increase during a warm and wet period, such as a wet spring, which can encourage higher adult numbers resulting in more eggs laid for the autumn.

 Foxes can become infected with lungworm, and have been massively implicated in the spread of the parasite across the country.
-Studies show that 18% of foxes across the UK are now infected (50% in the south east)

 What breed of dog is most at risk from lungworm?